Ampersand-ASL/amp-server/docs/user.md

 Wait a few hours for the new record to propagate.

-You can validate the record using any DNS query tool.
+You can validate your public TXT record using any DNS query tool.
 [Here is one example of a lookup tool](https://mxtoolbox.com/txtlookup.aspx).
 Here's what it looks like in my case:

 ![Example 2](pk2.jpg)

-Finally, configure your private key on the Ampersand configuration page:
+Finally, paste your private key into the Ampersand configuration page on your server.

 ![Example 3](pk3.jpg)